suejinkim20/tech-blog/README.md

 - WHEN the user is idle on the site for more than a set time THEN they are able to view comments but they are prompted to log in again before they can add, update, or delete comments

+### Issues
+- Currently, the option to comment is showing whether you are logged in or not.
+Ideally, this would only show if you are logged in.

 ## Usage
 This application is delpyed through Heroku at the following link: https://thawing-scrubland-43977.herokuapp.com/